Grands Projets of François Mitterrand: Tjibaou Cultural Centre

 The Jean-Marie Tjibaou Cultural Centre, in Nouméa, New Caledonia, Melanesia is the only one of the Grands Projets built outside of Metropolitan France.
 It was built on the site of the Festival Melanesia 2000, which had occurred 25 years earlier.
 It was designed by the Italian architect, Renzo Piano.

 Centre International de Conferences

-The Centre International de Conferences was to be the last of the Grands Projets.
+The Centre International de Conferences was the last of the Grands Projets.
 Designed by Francis Soler, 1990 winner of the Grand Prix national de l'architecture, the centre was not built due to cost overruns of the Bibliothèque nationale.
 The Musée du quai Branly commissioned by president Jacques Chirac was built instead on the site.

 Reaction and criticism

 While an initial negative reaction to the Grands Projets viewed it as a continuation of the traditional east/west shift in Paris power, a shift in viewpoint occurred after some time.
 This resulted after many of the projects were constructed on the working-class eastern side of Paris, and the projects brought a re-emphasis to the Seine.

 Considered expensive and controversial, Frommer's said "The majority were considered controversial or even offensive when completed".
 Mitterrand's projects have been criticised as being empire-building, as well as compromising the "fabric" of Paris.
 Public taxes had to be raised to finance the project, amounting to a massive €4.6 billion derived from taxes.

 The library was strongly criticised by the French press and has suffered since from "operational problems" and maintenance issues.